kyramanlove/tswdportfolio/kmanlovefinalptII.md

 * "The Drake one was unclear at first but then I realized that the squares were songs and the whole thing was an album." *Add some additional context to chart. *
 * "The CTA is for artists to maximize their profits by producing more shorter songs, and for the listeners to realize how much of the song they listen to actually contributes to profit and support their faves in other ways like merch and concerts."
 * "I wonder if there are other platforms that support my favorite artists better but still allow me to have the convenience of streaming?" *I'm fairly certain Bandcamp is a pioneer in this realm.
 I can add links to articles about that and suggest streaming on Bandcamp. *
+* "You have this text: "While paid subscription continues to grow."
+First I thought the graph of streaming services was going to show the cost of streaming services increasing." *Actionable Rec: Change the title of this to clarify that paid subscription services are growing in users*
+* "On the songs under 3 minutes one, I don't know if that's the best graph to show the information.
+I had to give it a second look to understand that there was an over 3:00 line, I guess it is because it's a straight line at the top.
+Maybe stacked bars help convey the growth better." *Actionable Rec: Change from stacked area to stacked bars*
+* "I think your story is really clear.
+When I had a question, you gave me the answer in one of the next sections."

 ### Class Feedback
 * Use a stacked area chart for share of songs under 2:30, and divide into <2:30, 2:30-4:00, >4:00